-The effective return of plan assets is positive 7% (positive 11% in 2020).
+The effective return of plan assets is negative 17% (positive 7% in 2021).
 The plan assets are managed by a subsidiary of the Company.
-The pension plan assets did not include any common shares of the Company in 2021 and 2020.
+The pension plan assets did not include any common shares of the Company in 2022 and 2021.